INFORMATION FOR PARENTS

 A very warm welcome from Mr Bentham, Miss Roberts and Miss Rushworth!
 Below you'll find our Autumn Newsletter, highlights of our activities and some essential tips for helping your child make brilliant progress.
 We're looking forward to a fantastic year of learning!

 This year, alongside the school curriculum we plan to focus on...

 - Reading for pleasure – sharing book tips with our friends and discovering new favourite writers.

-- Becoming more resilient by taking risks with our learning – both inside and outside the classroom (e.g. through school trips or drama).
+- Becoming more resilient by taking risks with our learning – both inside and outside the classroom (e.g. through school trips).

 - Reflecting on our work and learning from our mistakes (FAIL = First Attempt In Learning!).

 HOME READING: This will be central to your child’s learning this year.
 The expectation in Years 3 and 4 is that children read for 10-15 minutes at least 5 times per week – the class with the most children reading 5 times a week wins the Extreme Reading award!
 Reading scheme books will be handed out every Monday and need to be returned every Friday.
 Please record the book and page number in your child’s reading record (you are welcome to include books from home and 'free choice' books).

 HOMEWORK: English and maths homework is given every Friday – to be returned by the following Wednesday.
 Please encourage your child to check the basics carefully (neat handwriting, capital letters, full stops) and to take pride in their presentation.